 January 21 2020

-Cycling fever has hit Adelaide yet again as it does each year in January!
+Cycling fever has hit Adelaide yet again!
 The roads and cafés are filled with people in lycra, with varying levels of fitness, and the city is brimming with enthusiasts on the streets and along the routes of the Women’s and Men’s Tour Down Under!

 This popular pastime has many benefits, but you don’t have to don the lycra or spend thousands of dollars on a bike to enjoy all of the positives that cycling can bring.
 Current research suggests that as many as 4 million people in Australia ride to work more than 3 times per week.